ArindamDutta02082001/Spring_Starter/Major Project - Payment App Backend ( Microservices )/MicroService.md

 disadv
 blocking and sync in nature

+we have another thing called as **Feign Client and Web Client** to study -to-do- Their difference and use ase are asked in interviews make note todo

 docker cmmds [link](https://www.cherryservers.com/blog/docker-commands-cheat-sheet)

 # Fault tolerance

 Need for Fault Tolerance
 Fault Isolation
 Network Latency